yuhong90/ga-reporting-v4/README.md

-# GAReportingV4 - Common Queries
+# GAReportingV4 - Queries Samples
-This repo uses [GA Reporting APIs v4](https://developers.google.com/analytics/devguides/reporting/core/v4) to query common basic analytics use cases on reporting website usage.
+This repo serves as sample to use [GA Reporting APIs v4](https://developers.google.com/analytics/devguides/reporting/core/v4) to query common basic analytics use cases on reporting website usage.
 Queried results are outputed as CSV files.

-## Examples of queries:
+## Examples of queries used:
 - Retrieves most visited pages for past 30 days
 - Retrieves most visited pages, breakdown by source for past 30 days
 - Retrieves most popular searched terms within site for past 30 days (WIP)